Skip to main content

 The attenuated cortisol response in heat acclimation is a product of neuroendocrine plasticity, likely involving enhanced glucocorticoid receptor sensitivity and central nervous system adaptations.

 Furthermore, the adaptation may also occur at the level of the adrenal glands.
 While the primary control is central (via ACTH), there is evidence to suggest that chronic stimulation can lead to modest changes in the adrenal glands’ responsiveness to ACTH.
-However, the majority of evidence points toward the as the primary site of adaptation.
+However, the majority of evidence points toward the central nervous system as the primary site of adaptation.

 The brain learns to reinterpret the significance of the heat stressor, recategorizing it from a novel threat to a manageable, predictable environmental condition.
 This reinterpretation is reflected in the diminished upstream signaling (CRH and ACTH), leading directly to a reduced downstream output of cortisol.